achavo42/data_struct_final_project/README.md

 ## Short Explanation of the Data Structure

-This C++ program simulates how a **Programmable Logic Controller (PLC)** might handle equipment logic using a **finite state machine**:
- - Equipment Management System
-To manage multiple machines and ensure modularity:
+This C++ program simulates how a **Programmable Logic Controller (PLC)** might handle equipment logic using a **finite state machine** Equipment Management System to manage multiple machines and ensure modularity:

 - EquipmentManager Class:
 Tracks all added equipment by name